 The named areas in the First Aid Policy will be used for the vast majority of medical administration/treatment purposes.
 The location/room will be made available when required.
-However, some emergency medicines will be administered in the classroom or other areas of the school site.
+However, some emergency medicines will be administered in the classroom.

 Record keeping